molnarg/js-schema/README.md

 =========

 js-schema is a new way of describing object schemas in JavaScript.
 It has a clean and simple syntax, and it is capable of serializing to/from the popular JSON Schema format.
-Typical usecases include object validation and random object generation.
+The typical usecase is decalartive object validation.

 Features
 ========